fmars-tech/fmars-tech/README.md

-- 👋 Hi, I’m farirai mars
+- 👋 Hi, I’m farirai maruta
 - 👀 I’m interested in data analysis and user experience
-- 🌱 I’m currently learning computer engineering
--📫 How to reach me at https://www.linkedin.com/in/farirai-maruta-b4b296203
+- 🌱 I’m currently learning computer engineering specialising in AI and Data Science -📫 How to reach me at https://www.linkedin.com/in/farirai-maruta-b4b296203

 <!---